-A moving mass of rock, soil, and snow that occurs when the flank of a mountain
+A debris avalanche is a moving mass of rock, soil, and snow that occurs when the flank of a mountain

 or volcano collapses and slides downslope.